Some kanban Q & A Feb 2017

 Some roles I take on - and what they are

-The other day I heard someone distinguish between a few roles that I take on from time to other.
-I’ve never made the different between those roles clear to myself and as a consequence I end up doing them all at the same time, in my consulting.
+The other day I heard someone distinguish between a few roles that I take on from time to time.
+I’ve never made the differentiations between those roles clear to myself, and as a consequence, I end up doing them all at the same time in my consulting.

-This can sometimes be confusing for me, and my clients but makes me also ineffective in the role I’m trying - or is expected to play.
+This can sometimes be confusing for me and my clients, and it makes me also ineffective in the role I’m trying - or is expected to play.
 I actually wrote about this in a post a few years ago - without really knowing what kind of problem I was addressing.

-In this post I wanted to share a few thoughts on these different roles and hopefully
+In this post, I want to share a few thoughts on these different roles and hopefully shed some light on their distinctions.

 Without saying each of the following headings could easily fill books.
-I’m just jotting down my current understanding of the concepts here, that helps me to clarify it for myself.
-If you find it useful...
+I’m just jotting down my current understanding of the concepts here, which helps me clarify them for myself.
+If...

 Read More